My Travels with Tintin

 Although my blog is primarily dedicated to my model building, this section is a little different.

-That made collecting Tintin albums in the local language of the various countries I’ve visited, if not easy, at least generally possible.
-Rather than bring home yet another tourist mug, t-shirt, snowglobe, etc. whenever I travel, I do my best to hunt down a Tintin album as THE souvenir from my trip.
+With so many options available that made collecting Tintin albums in the local language of the various countries I’ve visited, if not easy, at least generally possible.
+Rather than bring home yet another tourist mug, t-shirt, snow globe, etc. whenever I travel, I do my best to hunt down a Tintin album as THE souvenir from my trip.
 Of course, it’s not always possible to find them in the wild.
 There are limits to the the time I can devote, the logistics involved, and my wife’s patience.
 But, one way or another, I’ve managed to track down a Tintin album that represents my trip to almost every country I’ve ever visited.
 That’s 18 albums to date (out of the 21 I’ve visited).

 The second part of each of these pages is more or less my personal travel blog and isn’t Tintin-related.
 You can feel free to skip those parts if you like.
 They’re certainly not nearly as adventurous or entertaining as Tintin’s are.
 I’ll understand if you take a pass!